evanfuture/codfish/README.md

 In the meantime, here's what's planned:

-- Convert from ACF to CMB2, so all fields can be embedded in the plugin
+- Include ACF in plugin so fields are added in the php.
 - Clean up css a bit, use better naming conventions
 - Create an options page for editing the CV.
-Maybe just make this a custom post type.
+Just make this a custom post type.
 - Create a shortcode to embed the cv anywhere on the site.
+- Maybe make a page-template for overriding site headers and such.
 - Edit responsive css so it works on mobile
 - add better styling for links, so its clear they're clickable.
 - add page load-in effects (type-in, or fade in-up blocks)